 The actual wording of the settlement can be important to protect your right to other types of benefits in the future.
 This is where the fee for a workers' comp attorney can really pay off.
 For example, say you apply for and receive Social Security disability benefits.
 Those benefits could be lower because of your workers' comp settlement—if it wasn't worded in a certain way.
 (For more information about this, see our article on minimizing the workers' comp and Social Security disability offset.)

 Also, before you sign any settlement agreement, make sure you know the answer to these two questions:

 In most states, a workers' comp judge will have to review your settlement before it becomes official.
 This will take place at an informal conference.
-If you're not represented by a workers’ comp lawyer, at the conference the judge may attempt to make sure the settlement is fair to you, but without knowing your medical history, the judge is limited in helping you.
+If you're not represented by a lawyer, the judge may attempt to make sure the settlement is fair to you.
+But without knowing your medical history, the judge is limited in helping you.